 The stadium recorded its highest attendance in 1992 during the derby with Universidad de Chile.
 A total of 69,305 people were witness of the game.

 In the following years capacity got gradually reduced due to safety measures and the installation of proper seats in 2006.

-Estadio Monumental will be one of the playing venues of the 2015 Copa América that is to be played in Chile.
+Estadio Monumental was one of the playing venues of the 2015 Copa America that was played in Chile.

-Estadio Monumental is probably best reached by metro.
+Estadio Monumental is easiest reached by metro.
 Station Pedrero lies next to the stadium and is served by trains from line 5.
 Line 5 can, among others, be boarded in the historic centre at Plaza de Armas or reached with a connection from the Providencia area.

 Station Macul, served by line 4, is also within walking distance of the stadium (approximately 15 minutes).